 Challenging an Arrest After the Police in Philadelphia Run Your License

 If you were arrested after a routine traffic stop, it might have been because of the information found when the arresting officer ran your license.
 For example, if the police discovered your license was suspended at the time of the stop, you could be issued a very costly citation.
 We can challenge the ticket and any other charges related to the stop by invalidating the stop.

 The police must have a good reason to pull a driver over.
 Generally, the police must witness a violation or have articulable reasonable suspicion that something is wrong.
 The police are not permitted to pull drivers over at random and check for violations.
 They are also prohibited from conducting stops based on arbitrary criteria, like the driver’s race or gender.

 If you believe your stop was unlawful, the resulting criminal charges may also be unlawful.
 Our Northeast Philadelphia criminal lawyers can help protect you from unlawful police practices and unfair criminal charges.

 Call Our Philadelphia Motor Vehicle Crimes Defense Attorneys

 If the police pulled you over, they likely ran your plates and license.
 It is possible that if your stop was not lawful, any related searches and arrests are unlawful.
-Our Philadelphia motor vehicle crimes defense lawyers can help.
+Our Philadelphia vehicular assault DUI defense attorneys can help.
 Call The Law Offices of Lloyd Long at (215) 302-0171 for a free case review.